 Author Bio:

 Geoff is dedicated to helping families and friends support a prostate cancer patient.
 He joined the board of Active Surveillance Patients International (ASPI) in 2018 and is an 11-year PCa patient.
 As a PCa patient advocate, he envisions providing a broad understanding of how patients can collaborate with clinicians for realistic medical care.
-He enjoys meeting and learning from his clinicians, cancer researchers, providing free online programs for patients, and reminds us that “to live, learn and thrive with PCa” is the motto of ASPI.
-He is glad he took science courses for understanding a healthy lifestyle that includes exercise and diet.
+He enjoys meeting and learning from his clinicians and cancer researchers, providing free online programs for patients, and reminding us that “to live, learn, and thrive with PCa” is the motto of ASPI.
+He is glad he took science courses to understand a healthy lifestyle that includes exercise and diet.

 Geoff also volunteers as a board member and past chairman of the Placer County Mental Health Advisory Board where his interest includes therapy and resources for AS men, and a broad oversight of community mental health programs and innovations.
 He is married to Constance McLennan, a fine artist, has a grown son, and lives in Northern California.